 Summer Institutes for grades 10-12 allow Scholars to spend two weeks on a college/university campus.
 This academic and residential experience prepares them for their upcoming school year and future college life.
-Summer educational programs for grades 7-9 prepare Scholars for future courses in math, science, and technology.
+Summer educational programs for grades 8-10 prepare Scholars for future courses in math, science, and technology.

 Lincoln Foundation assists Scholars and their families in identifying and obtaining financial aid for post-secondary education.
 Guidance and scholarship assistance continue throughout the Scholars’ college years.
 Scholars receive scholarships each college semester as an incentive for continued academic achievement.
-Lincoln Foundation has awarded an average of $64,025 per year in scholarships over the past five years.
+Lincoln Foundation has awarded an average of $85,232 per year in scholarships over the past five years.

 The Whitney M. YOUNG Scholars Program® was created in 1990 by Dr. Samuel Robinson, President Emeritus.
 The program was named for Dr. Whitney M. Young, Sr., graduate and first African American President of the Lincoln Institute, and his son Dr. Whitney M. Young, Jr. noted educator, statesman, and human rights advocate.
 The acronym YOUNG stands for Youth Organized to Understand New Goals.

-Applications are accepted annually from eligible students in grades 6-9 from January-March.
+Applications to the Whitney M. YOUNG Scholars Program® are accepted annually from eligible students in grades 8-9.
 Acceptance is contingent upon selection criteria & availability.